9.1 Fences and hoardings

 What is exempt

-- Constructing a 2.0 metre high concrete block wall along a boundary to create a private back yard.
+1. A homeowner wants to construct a two-metre-high concrete block wall along a boundary to create a private backyard.

-- Building a 2.2 metre high timber paling fence in a back yard to act as a windbreak for a barbeque area.
+2. A homeowner wants to build a 2.2-metre-high timber paling fence in a back yard to act as a windbreak for a barbeque area.

-- Installing a 2.4 metre high hoarding around a construction site to ensure public safety.
+3. A construction company installs a 2.4-metre-high hoarding around a construction site to ensure public safety.

 What needs consent

-- A building owner proposes to erect a 3.5 metre high wire mesh fence around their tennis court, well clear of any boundaries.
+1. A building owner proposes to erect a 3.5-metre-high wire mesh fence around their tennis court, well clear of any boundaries.
 As the fence height is greater than 2.5 metres, a building consent is required.

-- An owner wants to build a new timber fence with an overall height of 3 metres along the rear boundary of their property.
+2. An owner wants to build a new timber fence with an overall height of three metres along the rear boundary of their property.
 As the fence height is greater than 2.5 metres, they will need to obtain a building consent.

-- The owner of a residential dwelling intends to extend a 2.8 metre high concrete block wall alongside a neighbouring boundary.
+3. The owner of a residential dwelling intends to extend a 2.8-metre-high concrete block wall alongside a neighbouring boundary.
 As the fence height is greater than 2.5 metres, a building consent is required.

-- A building owner proposes to erect a new 1.2 metre high fence around a swimming pool.
-A building consent is required and the fence installed before the pool is filled with water.
+4. A building owner proposes to erect a new 1.2-metre-high fence around a swimming pool.
+A building consent is required, and the fence installed before the pool is filled with water.
 Regular three-yearly inspections will be required from the date of the code compliance certificate.